The 1st Evaluation & Treatment Appointment

 TIMING OF TREATMENT

-Because many of our patients come from outside the Southern California area, we block off plenty of time for that first evaluation consultation (1.5 hours) to allow for the opportunity to go ahead and initiate the first treatment at that first visit.
+Because many of our patients come from outside the geographical area, we block off plenty of time for that first evaluation consultation (1.5 hours) to allow for the opportunity to go ahead and initiate the first treatment at that first visit.
 This assumes, of course, that the floater(s) are treatable, understand the risks, have reasonable expectations, all questions have been answered, and both feel confident to proceed.

 THE ACTUAL TREATMENT